-I know, all season long, at all the green websites you visit, you’ll see moms and dads making bold statements like, “Natural egg dyeing is super fun for kids!“ or “Kids LOVE dyeing eggs naturally!“
+All season long, at many green websites you visit, you’ll see parents making bold statements like, “Natural egg dyeing is super fun for kids!“ or “Kids LOVE dyeing eggs naturally!“

 In fact, I sometimes wonder if many of the folks at said green sites have ever even made homemade Easter egg dye and then colored eggs with young children.

 Don’t get me wrong, non-toxic egg dye has a lot going for it.
 Obviously I like that non-toxic egg dye is, well, non-toxic.
 Also, making an egg bath with veggies, fruits or flowers is a fun science experiment for older kids.